Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 Attacking in the dry, the 325-section rear Michelins dig in hard before relinquishing grip with a nice progressive bleed into oversteer if you force the issue – the multi-stage traction control is a fantastic way to ease into that.

 In low-speed corners the gearbox is reluctant to drop cogs in a way you just don’t notice on the road, the front struggles to key in and there’s a sense of squidge and heft that it never quite shakes.
 Through a fast cresting left-hander, the Vantage slips into a hula-hoop kind of motion, as though rebound damping on the rear axle also is too stiff.
-I short-shift from fourth to fifth to calm it down.
+We short-shifted from fourth to fifth to calm it down.

-I can’t ever recall seeing a Vantage on a trackday – but Aston does draw parallels with its new GT3 racer as a ‘brother in speed’, and if we’re to get the inevitable more focused versions, they’ll need to make significant steps forward for track use.
+We can’t ever recall seeing a Vantage on a trackday – but Aston does draw parallels with its new GT3 racer as a ‘brother in speed’, and if we’re to get the inevitable more focused versions, they’ll need to make significant steps forward for track use.

 Before you buy